A weekend in Potts Point : A Locay guide

 A weekend in Potts Point: Accommodation, local eats and entertainment : A Locay guide | Locay.
 Live like a local

-We recommend heading on over too the Cho Cho San.
-An exquisite interpretation of the Tokyo izakaya created by Jonathan Barthelmess & Max Smith.
+We recommend heading on over to Cho Cho San, an exquisite interpretation of the Tokyo izakaya created by Jonathan Barthelmess & Max Smith.
+Choose from traditional dishes, or modern twists on classic Japanese cuisine.

 Charisma, culture, and charm is what you can expect during your visit to Potts Point.
 It may be small but boy it’s packed with some truly incredible beings.
 You can find the eccentric local’s lingering in cafes, bars, galleries and quite often shopping on Macleay Street.
 Long lunches come highly recommended.